Marion Voices Oral History Project

 Marion Voices is particularly interested in gathering and exhibiting stories of how everyday Marion residents from under-served communities have navigated the economic, environmental and community changes of the last four decades.
 The project will help connect MCHS with local history efforts across the county.

-This fall, with support from a planning grant from Ohio Humanities, the Marion County Historical Society will embark on a planning process for Marion Voices.
+The Marion County Historical Society has embarked on a planning process for Marion Voices.
 For the first phase of the project, Marion Voices will work in two communities within the county: with African- American communities in Marion about Black histories and experiences in Marion City; and with residents of Caledonia, Marion County’s easternmost village.
 Interviews will be focused on histories and experiences of place and work since the 1970s.
 The vibrant histories of our county’s Black and rural communities have not often been reflected in MCHS’s collections, exhibitions or programming.
 We hope Marion Voices be just the first step in telling a more comprehensive story of Marion County and its people — and in encouraging residents to listen to neighbors’ experiences, across lines of geographic, racial and ethnic difference.

 Currently, we envision Marion Voices as a project that will work in cycles in a community: our team will gather oral histories, and, with support from Ohio Humanities, we will work collaboratively with community members and interviewees to co-curate an oral history and community archival exhibit (containing anything from family photographs to home movies to music to local artifacts), and then will work together to stage a “pop-up” exhibit at a venue of significance to the community.
 The exhibits will then play host to a range of oral history events — from “listening parties” to discussion panels to educational workshops.